mses-bly/finance-models/README.md

 # Finance Models Repository

-Welcome to my **Finance Models** repository! 🚀 This is a curated collection of financial models I’ve developed as I've worked on different finance topics.
+Welcome to my **Finance Models** repository! 🚀 This is a curated collection of starter financial models I’ve developed while working on different finance topics.

+## ⚠️ **Disclaimer**
+The models and tools provided in this repository are for educational and illustrative purposes only.
+They do not represent real data or financial advice.
+These templates are intended to serve as starting points for your own work and should be tailored to meet specific requirements or use cases.

 ## 📊 **Overview**